KQM-git/TCL/characters/cryo/chongyun.md

 {% tab title="C2" %}
 ### **Atmospheric Revolution**

-Elemental Skills and Elemental Bursts cast within the **Frost Field** created by **Chonghua’s Layered Frost** have their CD time decreased by 15%.
+Elemental Skills and Elemental Bursts cast within the **Frost Field** created by **Spirit Blade: Chonghua's Layered Frost** have their CD time decreased by 15%.

 **Notes**
 * Chongyun C2 reduces your cooldown based on your original cooldown instead of the increased cooldown while affected by Slowing Waters.